WordPress/performance/readme.txt

 = 2.5.0 =

-The SQLite module has been removed as part of this Performance Lab release.
-If you are using it, please install and activate the SQLite integration plugin before updating Performance Lab.
+The SQLite module is no longer present starting with this release.
+If you still use it, please migrate to the standalone plugin before updating.